 Fried says you’ll get more effective results from engaging in slow, gentle, rehabilitating strengthening exercises you practice over time.
 “We’ll flatten the stomach this way, by re-activating the core.”

 “There’s a lot of things going on in your abdominal cavity postpartum,” says Fried.
 During pregnancy, organs—including the bladder, intestines, and stomach—can shift as the uterus expands.
-Although your uterus contracts within about six weeks postpartum, you might be at risk for prolapse, a condition where the bladder, uterus, or rectum can start to descend and exit the body through the vaginal opening.
-Wearing a waist trainer could aggravate this condition.
+Although your uterus contracts within about six weeks postpartum, you might be at risk for prolapse, a condition where the bladder, uterus, or rectum can start to descend.
+Wearing a waist trainer might aggravate this condition.

 “It’s not going to move any organs,” Fried explains, “but it can give pressure downward.”
 She advises postpartum women get checked by their OB/GYN to make sure they’re not at risk for developing a prolapse.
 “Chances of prolapse increase after having a baby and with age.
 If you are intent on wearing a waist trainer, get checked and keep getting checked.”